fubar2/aus_senate/README.md

 These are interesting as they may be sheeple making errors rather than not following HTV cards?

-EG for NT we see that the top string is related to #8 and #16 by a single discordant box or a transposition between neighboring boxes
+EG for NT we see that the top string is related to #5, #8 and #16 by a single discordant box or a transposition between neighboring boxes

 Could group these counts and call then #0 for sensitivity - looks like the top HTV patterns will increase by perhaps 10%

+**The CLP HTV count could probably be >10% higher - 6208 + 517 + 346 if #5 and #8 are accepted as plausible human error?**

 ~~~~
 ### Transposition of positions 2 and 3